 "That means these characteristics can be consciously transfused and applied, for example in the field of designing things and of course especially when it comes to character design."

+What we find cute in our species, we also tend to find cute in other species.
 Some of the things the course points to as conducive to cuteness are:

 - A high head-to-body size ratio.
 For a baby, that's roughly 1:4, while for adults it's 1:8.
 "Cute characters need big and round heads," it adds, and exaggerated features can help increase this effect.